ucam-department-of-psychiatry/crate/docs/source/website_using/archive.rst

 - ``patient_id``:

   The ID of this patient.
-(A string, but that will still work with integer fields.)
+(A string, but that will still work an an SQL parameter for integer fields.
+You can of course process it further if you wish.)

-- ``query``:
+- ``execute``:

-  Function to run an SQL query (on the research database) and return a database cursor.
+  Function to run an SQL query (via the research database connection), or just execute raw SQL, and return a database cursor.
 Call it as

   .. code-block:: python

-    cursor = query(sql)
+    cursor = execute(sql)
-    cursor = query(sql, args)
+    cursor = execute(sql, args)

   Use question marks (``?``) in the SQL as argument placeholders.